vitalab/vitalab.github.io/deep-learning/_posts/2018-05-11-Light-Learnable-Skip-Connections.md

 ![](/deep-learning/images/LLSC/RSAT.png)

-On the Tiramisu, they reach 2 to 3% in accuracy compare to the original skip connections.
+On the Tiramisu, they reach 2%(MRI) to 3%(Skin) for the accuracy compare to the original skip connections.

-For the parameters reduction, it's between 7 and 30% of reduction depending of the network.
+For the parameters reduction, it's between 7 and 30% of reduction depending on the network.

 ## Improvement
-* **channels selection and attention**: less feature maps, less memory use, focus on spatial regions in the input.
+* **channels selection and attention**: fewer feature maps, less memory use, focus on spatial regions in the input.
 * **consistent segmentation**: segmentation more consistent, smaller std than the original skip connections.
 * **SAT in Densely connected network**: help preventing gradient vanishing, reduce memory usage in blocks.